 The origin of the term "bear and bull"

-Bulls and bears operate based on contrasting predictions and emotions.
-Bears foresee worsening economic conditions and declines in specific market sectors, while bulls anticipate recovery and growth.
-This dynamic impacts price volatility and drives both upward and downward trends, resulting in ongoing market tension.
+Bull and bear markets are based on opposite predictions and emotions.
+Bears reflect deteriorating economic conditions and declines in specific market sectors, while bulls anticipate recovery and growth.
+This dynamic affects price volatility and drives both up and down trends, creating ongoing market tension.

 Distinct Investment Approaches and Strategies